Complacency not security is this government’s hallmark

 Word work

-How is a “lived experience” totally different from an expertise (Letters, April 20)?
+How is a “lived experience” completely different from an expertise (Letters, April 20)?
 Mark Fitzgerald, Mullumbimby Creek

 I like most phrases.
 It’s grammar I’ve an issue with.
 Joan Short, Killara

-I’ve spoken, written and skim English for over 80 years, and I’m nonetheless studying it.
+I’ve spoken, written and browse English for over 80 years, and I’m nonetheless studying it.
 All the maths I’ve ever wanted I learnt in a few years after kindergarten.
 John Flint, St Leonards

 Unclean thought

-My downside proudly owning any of those homes could be the mopping and vacuuming (“Our favourite mansions for sale around the world right now”, smh.com.au, April 19).
-It takes me 90 minutes to wash my home.
-With six bedrooms, a fitness center and the remaining, between going to work in certainly one of your 20 automobiles and cleansing, you’d begin on Saturday morning and end on Friday night time.
-By then you definately wouldn’t have the vitality to make use of any of the kitchens, benefit from the wine cellar or paddle within the pool.
+My downside proudly owning any of those homes can be the mopping and vacuuming (“Our favourite mansions for sale around the world right now”, smh.com.au, April 19).
+It takes me 90 minutes to scrub my home.
+With six bedrooms, a health club and the remainder, between going to work in considered one of your 20 vehicles and cleansing, you’d begin on Saturday morning and end on Friday night time.
+By you then wouldn’t have the vitality to make use of any of the kitchens, benefit from the wine cellar or paddle within the pool.
 David Neilson, Araluen (NT)

 Bride and groom

-I’ve been making an attempt to image Anthony Koletti in a Gucci wedding ceremony gown all day.
+I’ve been making an attempt to image Anthony Koletti in a Gucci wedding ceremony costume all day.
 My thoughts is boggling (“Koletti stakes claim on Caddick’s $30m fraud”, April 20).
 Christo Curtis, Beaconsfield

 The digital view